pofl/dev-to-blog-posts/blog-posts/git-workflow-guide.md

 - Git Flow recommends creating a branch from the release and merging the fixing commits into every affected release and the develop branch.

-- You can always implement the fix for every release manually
+- You can implement the fix for every release manually

 - When you have fixed the issue in one branch you can cherry-pick the commits onto the other branches.

-#### Popular Branching Strategies
+### Popular Branching Strategies

 There are a few branching strategy guides out there.
-One of the first is [Git Flow](http://nvie.com/posts/a-successful-git-branching-model/).
-It was one of the first detailed branching guidelines for git and gained a lot of popularity because of that.
+[Git Flow](http://nvie.com/posts/a-successful-git-branching-model/) was one of the first written detailed branching guidelines on the internet and gained a lot of popularity because of that.
 It's an interesting read, but in my humble opinion it's an overkill for a branching strategy.
 Here are two reddit threads [[1]](https://www.reddit.com/r/git/comments/bkvo0h/lpt_dont_go_overboard_with_your_branching_strategy/) [[2]](https://www.reddit.com/r/programming/comments/a8n44j/a_successful_git_branching_model/) where this strategy is discussed and where the downsides of it are layed out.

 Another very popular workflow is [Trunk-based development](https://trunkbaseddevelopment.com/) (TBD).
-This website has many great articles about the details of the workflow.
+The website has many great articles about the details of the workflow.
 Some parts of it can be applied to other workflows.
 Microsoft has published a [recommendation](https://docs.microsoft.com/en-us/azure/devops/repos/git/git-branching-guidance?view=azure-devops) for Git workflows that is very very similar to TBD while being a much shorter read.
 That article and TBD in general is my personal recommendation to be a basis for your workflow.

 Once in a while some company invents a new Git workflow, gives it a fancy name and releases it as an article.
 Here are those that I'm aware of.